 In August 2012, we at TI Automotive experienced a significant turnover in personnel, including the engineering manager responsible for our compliance efforts to meet the deadlines set out in the Toxics Reduction Act and Ontario Regulation 455/09.
 TI Automotive has since replaced the engineering manager; however, he required time to become familiar with our facility's operations and, as a result, our environmental compliance efforts in this matter were stalled.
-As of June 1, 2015, I, Derek McDonald, confirm that I have read the report on the toxic substance reduction plan for the toxic substance referred to below and am familiar with its contents, and, to my knowledge, the information contained in that report and this annual progress report is factually accurate and, with the exception of the regulatory deadline, complies with the Toxics Reduction Act, 2009 and Ontario Regulation 455/09 (General) made under that Act.
+As of June 1, 2015, I, Derek McDonald, confirm that I have read the reports on the toxic substance reduction plans for the toxic substances referred to below and am familiar with their contents, and, to my knowledge the information contained in the reports comply with the Toxics Reduction Act, 2009 and Ontario Regulation 455/09 (General) made under that Act.